plooploops/Azure-AD-Routing/README.md

 Assuming that our credentials are picked up in the domain, we should have redirects to the URL that we specified in the tenant db.

 ## Contributors
-A special thanks to Stewart Adam, Prashant Karbhari, Doris Chen, Marc Kuperstein, Max Knor, Justine Cocchi, Reenu Soluja, Denis Kisselev, Neeraj Joshi, Ryan CrawCour, Bruno Terkaly, Robin Drolet, and George LeBlanc for chats.
+A special thanks to Stewart Adam, Prashant Karbhari, Doris Chen, Marc Kuperstein, Max Knor, Justine Cocchi, Reenu Saluja, Denis Kisselev, Neeraj Joshi, Ryan CrawCour, Bruno Terkaly, Robin Drolet, and George LeBlanc for patience and great discussion.

 Andy Gee

+## Todos
+It would be great to cover some of the automation for deployment to Azure.